saghul/tornado-backdoor/README.rst

 Having a Python interative interpreter running alongside you application can come useful for debugging.
-This module runs a Python interactive interpreter over a TCP connection, where multiple clients can connect and which does not block the server from handling requests.
+This module runs a Python interactive interpreter over a TCP connection, acting as a server, where multiple clients can connect and which does not block the server from handling other requests.

 Source code is on `GitHub <http://github.com/saghul/tornado-backdoor>`_.